The Arden Story

 But the Arden group of companies didn’t stop there, in 1999 we branched out into the embossing sector.

 The engraving arm of the organisation was formed following a chance meeting between MD Martin and a senior employee at our then embossing plate supplier.

 The pair decided to join forces and launched Arden Engraving, which operates out of a 400sqm, purpose-built factory at the company headquarters in Marple.

-With customers all over the world, Arden Software recognised the need to expand its global divisions and in 2008 launched its first overseas office in Utah, America – which became known as Arden Software USA.
+With customers all over the world, Arden Software recognised the need to expand its global divisions and in 2008 we launched our first overseas office in Utah, America – which became known as Arden Software USA.

 This was quickly followed in 2010 by new offices opening in Denmark and Germany – Arden Software A/S and Arden Software GmbH.
 In 2016 came our most recent overseas expansion – Arden Software Asia Pacific when we opened a new office in Delhi, India.

 Now, more than half a century since the Poynter brothers first set to work in their mother’s cellar, The Arden group of companies employs 165 people around the world and has an annual turnover of £11 million, through our Dies, Engraving and Software divisions.